-- In all cities, the demographic, economic and spatial development has a huge impact on expected mobility (growth), both in the business as usual and future scenarios. - The city structure is an important factor for sustainable mobility.
-In the compact city, travel distances are short, therefore more people choose active travel, and there is a more dense demand for public transport, which limits energy consumption and CO2e emissions. - Different (types of) measures impact each other, and therefore it really makes sense to use advanced mobility modelling tools to get insight in the these mutual influences as well as in the precise impact of demographic and spatial developments. - An interesting side-effect of using models is that mobility measures must be elaborated to a quite high level of detail so to be able to translate the measures in model-input.
-This elaboration already gives a lot of insight in the possible impacts. - The potential impact of specific measures very much depends on the precise local conditions, such as the state of development of a transport system.
-For instance, introducing a new advanced public transport system can have a huge impact, extending an existing system has a much lesser impact, which nevertheless can still be substantial. - Measures that aim to boost active modes (walking, bicycling) can result in a significant modal shift in terms of trips - contributing to improvement of accessibility and liveability - but have a limited effect on the modal split in terms of mileage; this is partially caused by population growth and sub-urbanisation tendencies.
+- In all cities, the demographic, economic and spatial development has a huge impact on expected mobility (growth), both in the business as usual and future scenarios. - The city structure is an important factor for being able to achieve sustainable mobility.
+In the compact city, travel distances are shorter, therefore more people choose active travel, and there can be more dense demand for public transport.
+These are three factors already limiting energy consumption and CO2e emissions. - The space requirement per passenger-km is large for private cars, less for public transport and even less for active travel.
+In dense cities the expected future growth of mobility can't be accommodated spatially if all growth would take place by car mobility.
+Instead, also mobility change and supportive city development is needed. - Different (types of) mobility measures impact each other, but the overall effects are difficult to imagine.
+Therefore it really makes sense to use advanced mobility modelling tools to get insight in the these mutual influences as well as in the precise impact of demographic and spatial developments. - An interesting side-effect of using models is that mobility measures must be elaborated to a quite high level of detail so to be able to translate the measures in model-input.
+This elaboration already gives a lot of insight in the potential impacts. - The potential impact of specific measures very much depends on the precise local conditions, such as the state of development of a transport system.
+For instance, introducing a new advanced public transport system from scratch can have a huge impact, further development of an existing system is likely to have a much lesser impact, which nevertheless can still be substantial. - Measures that aim to boost active modes (walking, bicycling) can result in a significant modal shift in terms of trips contributing to improvement of accessibility and liveability but have a limited effect on the modal shift in terms of kilometrage.
+The potential of e-bicycling to substitute car-kms is larger, but e-bicycling partly also substitutes non-motorised bicycling. - Mobility can change due to changing transport supply.
+It can also change without changing transport supply, but because of changing mobility preferences of travellers, perhaps because of increasing sustainability awareness, partly induced by awareness raising campaigns and other communication of cities and other actors.
+Change of mobility preferences is likely to take place on the long term, like up to 2040 or 2050.
+In current transport models of cities mobility preferences of travellers remain unchanged towards the future.
+In this regard improvement of transport modelling would be highly appropriate.